Sephiroth87/Crayons/README.md

 Only methods with no parameters are supported at the moment, and only UIColors in the RGB and White color space (so no `colorWithPatternImage:`)

+You can then create a category/extension of you palette class, to create a separate palette with the same name plus the category name (look at `GooglePalette` and `GooglePalette+Accents` in the example project)

+`UIColor` categories (like [Chameleon](https://github.com/ViccAlexander/Chameleon) will also generate palettes automatically.

 Look at the example project for more infos.

-Categories/extensions are currently not supported, only colors defined in the main implementation.

 ##Upcoming features
 * Colors validation (show IB warnings if using colors not defined in any palette)